leadingagile/roman-numeral-kata/README.md

 ### Convert from Roman Numeral to Number

 #### Convert Valid Roman Numeral
-Given an imput of a Roman Numeral between I and MMMCMXCIX, return the numerical equivalent
+Given an input of a Roman Numeral between I and MMMCMXCIX, return the numerical equivalent

 Example: